-3.5 Atomic Memory Operations
+3.6 Atomic Memory Operations

-The S5 core supports the RISC-V standard Atomic (A) extension on the Peripheral Port and internal memory regions.
+The E7 core supports the RISC-V standard Atomic (A) extension on the Memory Port, Peripheral Port, and internal memory regions.

+Atomic instructions that target the Memory Port are implemented in the data cache and are not observable on the external data bus.
 The load-reserved (LR) and store-conditional (SC) instructions are special atomic instructions that are only supported in data cacheable regions.
-As the S5 core does not have a data cache, the LR and SC instructions will always generate a precise access exception.
+They will generate a precise access exception if targeted at uncacheable data regions.